crispinprojects/speakingcalendar/README.md

 ![](talkcalendar-preferences.png)

 You can use 12 hour format.
 Event end-times can also be shown in the list view.
-If public holidays is selected then the date label shows the public holiday (UK only) which is also spoken.
+If notable dates is selected then the date label shows special calendar dates such as some UK public holidays and BST etc. These are also spoken.

 Talk options can be changed.